 Even if you brought the suspected burger home with you and had it positively tested for contamination, the restaurant could allege that the bacteria grew on the burger after it left the premises because of improper handling or refrigeration.

-The type of substantial evidence often needed in such cases are other victims.
+The type of substantial evidence often needed in such cases are other casualties.
 If you were not the only one who got sick that night after eating at a restaurant, that presents a stronger possibility that the restaurant food was contaminated.
 If the restaurant has a pattern of not following health laws, such as poor health scores and a history of citations, then that sort of evidence provides further weight.

 In the event of major illness outbreaks, contamination is often traced back to the source of processing.
 For instance, a package of frozen spinach dip could be part of a batch contaminated with E. coli, and if you could prove the restaurant served it to you, then that would be more weighty evidence, although not a guarantee of a successful outcome.